YusuCoder/philosophers/README.md

 # Philosophers dining problem
 ![Philosophers](https://github.com/YusuCoder/philosophers/blob/master/test_pics/philo.png)

 > Philosophers is a 42 school project designed around Edsger Dijkstra's famous dining philosophers problem.
 For this project, we must learn about concurrent programming.
-For projects mandatory part we must find the solution to the problem using only thrads and mutexes.
+For projects mandatory part we must find the solution to the problem using only threads and mutexes.

 > [!NOTE]
 > Each philospher should be a thread and number of forks are equal to number of philosphers ex: if there are 5 philos there will be 5 forks, but each philo can eat only with two forks.